raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-Place the block that `broadcasts`{:class="blockevents"} 'clean up' just before you begin a new round after an answer has been given.
+Place the `clean up`{:class="blockevents"} broadcast block just above where the game starts a new round after an answer has been given.

 ```blocks
 when this sprite clicked